 It may be a large phone, but there are still several wonderful options out there when looking for a controller to use with it.

-The Galaxy Z Fold 4 has a 6.2-inch and 7.6-inch screen diagonal when folded and unfolded, respectively.
-Its full length, whether folded or unfolded, reaches 6.11-inches, which is the important number to consider when trying to find a mobile controller that supports it.
+The Galaxy Z Fold 4 has a 6.2-inch screen when folded and a 7.6-inch screen when unfolded.
+Regardless of how you use it, its full length — whether folded or unfolded — reaches 6.11 inches.
+That's the important number to consider when trying to find a mobile controller that supports it.

 The best controllers for your Samsung Galaxy Z Fold 4

 Why you can trust Android Central Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

 The MG-X Pro has quickly found itself near the top of almost every mobile controller roundup for a good reason: it sports a near-perfect build with textured grips that mimic traditional console controllers.
 With a secure spring-loaded fit and a Bluetooth connection, it's almost like it was designed for the Galaxy Z Fold 4.

 After testing out PowerA's Moga XP7-X Plus, we found it to be an excellent mobile controller with a similar build to the MG-X Pro.
 Where it differs is that it comes with a small tabletop stand that can be used to prop up the phone, should you prefer to play games that way.
 If not, its body can still stretch to fit the Z Fold 4 like any other phone.

 Best compact controller